Bloomington, Minnesota: Municipal services

-Public safety is protected by Bloomington's 120-officer police force.
-The officers have Ford Police Interceptor squad cars.
-Each contains a computer-assisted dispatching center that contains a computerized records system, mobile digital terminals that allow officers direct access to warrant information and state motor vehicle and driver's license records, and Opticom System equipment, which automatically switches traffic signals.
-The police force is also supported by six canine teams: four dual-purpose patrol dogs, a single-purpose narcotics dog, and a single-purpose explosives-detection dog assigned to the Mall of America.
+Public safety is protected by Bloomington's 142-officer police department.
+The current police chief is Booker T. Hodges.
+The officers have Ford Police Interceptor squad SUV's, with each containing a computer-assisted dispatching center that contains a computerized records system, mobile digital terminals that allow officers direct access to warrant information and state motor vehicle and driver's license records, and Opticom System equipment, which automatically switches traffic signals.
+The police department is also supported by seven canine teams: six dual-purpose patrol dogs, and a single-purpose narcotics dog.
 The police department has one of Minnesota's four bomb squads and a 20-member SWAT team.

-Federal representation
+State and federal representation

+In the Minnesota Legislature, Bloomington is represented by Representatives Julie Greene (District 50A), Steve Elkins (District 50B), and Nathan Coulter (District 51B), and Senators Alice Mann (District 50) and Melissa Halvorson Wiklund (District 51).

-Bloomington is in Minnesota's 3rd congressional district, represented by Democrat Dean Phillips in the U.S. House of Representatives.
+Bloomington is in Minnesota's 3rd congressional district, represented by Democrat Kelly Morrison in the U.S. House of Representatives.
 In the U.S. Senate, Minnesota is served by Democrats Tina Smith and Amy Klobuchar.

 Transportation

+Bloomington is served by several local and express bus routes operated by Metro Transit, Minnesota Valley Transit Authority, SouthWest Transit, and the University of Minnesota.
+Several rapid transit routes also operate within the city.
 The Metro Blue Line, a light rail line, runs between the Mall of America in Bloomington and downtown Minneapolis.
-The Metro Red Line, a bus line, runs between the Mall of America in Bloomington and Apple Valley, Minnesota.
-Bloomington is also served by the Minneapolis–Saint Paul International Airport.
-Additionally, the Metro Orange Line, a bus line that runs between Burnsville, Minnesota and downtown Minneapolis, finished construction in 2021 and travels through Bloomington on Interstate 35W.
+It also connects to both terminals of the nearby Minneapolis–Saint Paul International Airport.
+Bloomington is also served by three bus rapid transit (BRT) lines.
+The Metro Red Line runs between the Mall of America in Bloomington and Apple Valley, Minnesota.
+The Metro Orange Line, which runs between Burnsville, Minnesota and downtown Minneapolis, finished construction in 2021 and travels through Bloomington on Interstate 35W.
+Additionally, the Metro D Line operates between the Mall of America and Brooklyn Center Transit Center through downtown Minneapolis.

 Arts and media

 Museums

 The Works is an experiential technology learning museum for youth.

-The Bloomington History Museum focuses on the history of Bloomington, ranging from the prehistoric period through the present day.
+The Bloomington History Museum focuses on the history of Bloomington, ranging from the prehistoric period through the present day and operates out of a historic town hall building.

 The NWA History Museum documents the history of Northwest Airlines.